 Curated by Karly Boileau

-The artist would like to acknowledge the generous support of the Canada Council for the Arts and the Ontario Arts Council.
+The Artist would like to acknowledge the generous support of the OAC for this body of work.

 Soheila Esfahani grew up in Tehran, Iran, and moved to Canada in 1992.
 She received her Master of Fine Arts from the University of Western Ontario and her BA in Fine Arts from the University of Waterloo.
 She is an award-winning visual artist and recipient of numerous grants from the Canada Council for the Arts, the Social Sciences & Humanities Research Council of Canada, the Ontario Arts Council, and the Region of Waterloo Arts Fund.
 She is a recipient of 2016 Waterloo Region Arts Awards and was nominated for the Jameel Prize at the Victoria & Albert Museum in London, UK in 2015.
 Her work has been exhibited across Canada from Vancouver to Halifax and collected by various public and private institutions, including the Canada Council’s Art Bank.
 Currently, she is an Assistant Professor at Western University in London, Ontario and is a member of the Red Head Gallery in Toronto.